 The proposed regulations, available today in the Federal Register, implement several provisions included in the Tax Cuts and Jobs Act (TCJA),

-The deduction is retroactive, applying to qualifying property acquired and placed in service after Sept.
+The deduction is retroactive, applying to qualified property acquired and placed in service after Sept.
 27, 2017.
-The proposed regulations provide guidance on what property qualifies for the deduction and rules for qualified film, television, live theatrical productions and certain plants.
+The proposed regulations provide guidance on what property qualifies for the deduction and rules for qualified film, television, live theatrical productions, and certain plants.

 For details on claiming the deduction or electing out of claiming it, see the proposed regulations or the instructions to Form 4562, Depreciation and Amortization (Including Information on Listed Property).